aragon/whitepaper/README.md

 *Figure 4: Traversing the sortition tree to select a juror*

 Due to gas constraints, the draft function can select at most 100 juror slots per call.
-More that 100 juror slots can be selected using multiple transactions.
+More than 100 juror slots can be selected using multiple transactions.

 ### Juror Ruling

-Once jurors have been drafted the dispute enters a deliberation phase where jurors are expected to provide a ruling in favor of one party or the other.
+Once jurors have been drafted, the dispute enters a deliberation phase where jurors are expected to provide a ruling in favor of one party or the other.
 Jurors are expected to make an independent judgment, but we assume that out of band communication between jurors is possible.
 For particularly nuanced cases there may even be forums and discussion threads used to discuss the details of a dispute.
 However, to minimize the ability of jurors to simply copy the voting behavior of other jurors we require rulings to be submitted in a two-phase commit reveal process.

 Jurors are given a certain number of terms, called the *commitment period*, to submit a hash of their ruling.
 After the commit period ends, jurors are given a certain number of terms to reveal their ruling, this period is called the *reveal period*.
 If a juror reveals their vote prior to the reveal period, anyone can use this information to penalize the juror in exchange for a reward.
 If a juror fails to commit and reveal a vote by the end of the *reveal period* they are penalized.